Substituting protein for fat and cholesterol, helping you become 4.2 days younger.

 Optional condiments: Jamaican pickapeppa sauce*, mango chutney, plain yogurt, chopped cilantro

-* Jamaican pickapeppa sauce may be found in the condiment section of your supermarket.
+* Jamaican pickapeppa sauce may be found in the condiment section of your supermarket or online at Amazon.

 Directions: